 Director.
 Mr. Semmel was re-elected to the Board in 2023.
 Mr. Semmel previously served as a director from 2003 until 2021.
-Mr. Semmel serves as a member of the Compensation, Governance, and Credit Review Committees.
+Mr. Semmel serves as a member of the Compensation Committee, the Governance Committee, and the Credit Review Committee.
 For the past five years, he has been involved in production agriculture in Northwestern Oklahoma with principal enterprises consisting of wheat, cow/calf, stocker cattle, and hay production.
 He is a partner with his son in S & S Farm & Ranch, a cattle/wheat business, and a partner and Secretary of NAPA, an auto parts store in Woodward, Oklahoma.
 Mr. Semmel is a partner and Vice President of OK Rental Equipment, an oilfield equipment rental business, and is a member of the Woodward County Excise Board, a non-elected county budget and tax board.
-He is a former member/Chairman of the Woodward Elks Rodeo Committee, a local organization to promote the annual rodeo.
 Mr. Semmel was elected to a five-year term expiring in 2028.